 I’m really excited about Christmas this year.
-Last year was so hectic with it being Princess A’s first Christmas, us traveling to see family, planning her first birthday party, etcetera, that I just didn’t feel I had the opportunity to stop and enjoy the season fully.
-This year we are home, just the four of us, and looking forward to quiet festivities with lots of hot cocoa, local adventures, and family time.
+Last year was so hectic with it being Princess A’s first Christmas, us traveling to see family, planning her first birthday party, etcetera.
+I just didn’t feel I had the opportunity to stop and enjoy the season fully.
+This year we are home, just the four of us.
+I’m looking forward to quiet festivities with lots of hot cocoa, local adventures, and family time.

 Bake this bread in a glass loaf pan if you have it, or a metal pan.
-A stoneware pan makes the loaf develop a crunchier crust that the Godfather didn’t like as much for this particular bread since gingerbread loaf is really more of a pound cake sweet bread and not at all a sandwich bread.
+A stoneware pan makes the loaf develop a crunchier crust.
+The Godfather didn’t like as much for this particular bread.
+Gingerbread is really more of a pound cake sweet bread and not at all a sandwich bread.

 - 1.5 tbsp ground ginger